BodenmillerGroup/steinbock/docs/cli/segmentation.md

     steinbock segment cellpose --minmax --model nuclei

 Models introduced in [cellpose 2.0](https://www.nature.com/articles/s41592-022-01663-4) can also be chosen, bringing the total number of available models to 14, these are 'nuclei',
             'cyto', 'cyto2', 'tissuenet', 'livecell', 'CP', 'CPx', 'TN1', 'TN2', 'TN3', 'LC1', 'LC2', 'LC3' and 'LC4'.
 The user can utilize any of these mdoels by specifying them using the `--model` argument as demonstrated above.
 The default is set to `tissuenet` model.
 The user can choose from these by specifying them via the `--model` argument, note that `tissuenet` is also the default model for training a cellpose model (See training a cellpose model below).
-Furthermore user-trained models (see `Training a cellpose model` below) can be used via the `--pretrained_model` argument.
+Furthermore user-trained models (see `Training a cellpose model` below) can be used via the `pretrained-model` argument.
 When both the `--model` and `pretrained_mdodel` parameters are provided, the model specified by `--model`is used.
-Therefoore when the user provides the `--pretrained_model` argument, *steinbock* automatically sets `--model` argument to `None`.
+Therefoore when the user provides the `pretrained-model` argument, *steinbock* automatically sets `--model` argument to `None`.

 !!! note "Cellpose image data"
     Cellpose expects two-channel images as input, where the first channel must be a nuclear channel (e.g. DAPI) and the second channel must be a cytoplasmic channel (e.g. E-Cadherin).
 The nuclear channel is optional and only the cytoplasmic channel ("channel to segment") is required.
 Note that - compared to the original cellpose implementation - the channel order is reversed for compatibility with DeepCell/Mesmer.